mohamedelsaid056/Ecommerce_dotnet_angular/README.md

 using **Redis** for saving basket items into the server memory

-## third party tools  in client "Angular"
+## Third party tools in client "Angular"

 #### Setting up Angular to use HTTPS
 mkcert is a simple tool for making locally-trusted development certificates   [mkcert](https://github.com/FiloSottile/mkcert)